igorsilvadev/igorsilvadev/README.md

 ### Hi there 👋

-I'm a Computer Science and iOS developer.
+I'm a Computer Scientist and iOS developer.

 I work with the UIKit, SwiftUI, SpriteKit, CoreData, Combine, Realm and RxSwift frameworks.
 I often use SnapKit and Alamofire for most of my projects.